jjz17/NBA-MIP-Prediction-Model/README.md

 First, we split the data into train and tests sets with a test size of 25%.

 We tried three different models and evaluated them using the coefficient of determination (r<sup>2</sup>).
-We chose r<sup>2</sup> because it is relatively easy to interpret and NOT DONE YET
+We chose r<sup>2</sup> because it is relatively easy to interpret and it can also guide us to avoid overfitting the model.

 We also performed recursive feature elimination to select the most relevant features